E27

 Steps:

-- 1. Wait timer out: Many Baxi units enforce a 3–5 minute delay between compressor starts.
+- 1. Wait for the timer to expire: Many Baxi units enforce a 3–5 minute delay between compressor starts.
 Wait and see if the unit starts automatically.

 - 3. Avoid frequent power cycling: Do not repeatedly turn the unit on and off at the breaker.